oracle-livelabs/oci/oci-apm-helidon/5-view-multiple-services/view-multiple-services.md

 ## Task 5: View the trace in the APM Trace Explorer

 1. From the OCI menu, select **Observability & Management**, then **Trace Explorer**.
-Click a link of helidon-http service.
+Click a link to the helidon-http service.

 	![Cloud Shell](images/4-1-trace_explorer.png " ")

-2. In the **Trace Details** page, verify that the trace includes 7 spans from two services.
+2. On the **Trace Details** page, verify that the trace includes 7 spans from two services.
 Examine the topology to understand how the two services are connected.
 Review the flow in the **Spans** view and notice how the spans are distributed.

 	![Cloud Shell](images/4-2-trace_explorer.png " ")

 This is the end of the workshop.
-You have learnt how to add the APM tracers to Helidon based microservices by editing the configuring files such as pom.xml and application.yaml, and how to use APM Trace Explorer to trace the workflow within a service and across multiple services.
+You have learned how to add the APM tracers to Helidon-based microservices by editing the configuring files such as pom.xml and application.yaml, and how to use APM Trace Explorer to trace the workflow within a service and across multiple services.
 For more information on APM, refer to the OCI documentation, **[Application Performance Monitoring](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/index.html)**.
 <br>

 You have completed the tutorials in this Workshop.
-You may now [proceed to the Need Help section ](#next) to review the common problems users face in the LiveLab, or exit the Workshop.
+You may now [proceed to the Need Help section ](#next) to review the common problems users face in the LiveLab or exit the Workshop.

 ## Acknowledgements

 - **Author** - Yutaka Takatsu, Product Manager, Enterprise and Cloud Manageability
-- **Contributors** - Steven Lemme, Senior Principal Product Manager,<br>
+- **Contributors** - Steven Lemme, Senior Principal Product Manager, Avi Huber, Senior Director, Product Management
-David Le Roy, Director, Product Management,<br>
-Avi Huber, Senior Director, Product Management
-- **Last Updated By/Date** - Yutaka Takatsu, December 2021
+- **Last Updated By/Date** - Yutaka Takatsu, August 2022